theZues/twilio-sms-reminders/README.md

 ## Problems/Things to work on

-  * The link is only going to show JSON right now.
-I will work on incorporating a front-end framework soon.
-It will be here soon. [theZues.pythonanywhere.com](https://theZues.pythonanywhere.com)
+  * I will work on incorporating a front-end framework soon.
   * I'm in the middle of learning Python, but I never got lost in what the code meant.
 Thanks GA!

   *	There's no database, but I will probably use PostgreSQL and/or MongoDB.